KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/gradientmap.rst

 This effect/filter creates a gradient map for the selected clip.

 By default, the effect has a gradient that goes from black to white turning the clip into a black-and-white image.
-The effct supports an alpha channel which will be shown as a light/dark checkerboard pattern behind any translucent stop.
+The effect supports an alpha channel which will be shown as a light/dark checkerboard pattern behind any translucent stop.

 .. rubric:: Parameters